bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 But, okay.
 That is probably an aside.
 We don't need to go down.
-But, you know, `CHECKSIG` from stack is like, it's cool that you can even make that work.
+But,`CHECKSIG` from stack is like, it's cool that you can even make that work.
 But it is a terrible basis for just about anything.
 And it's more like a game we could play as far as what's the most obscure way we could do some kind of introspection.
 And the answer would be, `CHECKSIG` from stack.
 And the proposals that are in that cluster, and there are a few, are pretty clean, pretty well understood.
 AJ would definitely be the person unfortunately he's not here in New York he's kind of done a fair bit of travel recently he was like "no I'm not going".
-So I'm hoping that while we're in New York he is in his mountain lair somewhere coming up with a scheme to activate any prep out.
+So I'm hoping that while we're in New York he is in his mountain lair somewhere coming up with a scheme to activate `ANYPREVOUT`.
 That's if you're listening, AJ, I hope you're going to make that prophecy come true.
 I think, we understand that we want this and we've wanted it for a fair period of time and nothing else has come up that's gone, oh no, we want this instead.
 ANYPREVOUT by itself is a fairly simple piece.